Cellca Success Story

 The business grew rapidly.
 In 2015, Cellca generated sales of six million euros with about 30 employees.
 In the same year, Sartorius, a leading international partner of biopharmaceutical research and industry, took over the company.
 This gave it a strong base for further internationalisation.

-By the end of 2019, they had a new location: Ulm's Science Park III.
+By the end of 2020, they had a new location: Ulm's Science Park III.
 Sartorius built the new "Cell Culture Technology Centre", an investment totalling €30 million, which roughly doubled its existing capacity.
 The building has 6,000 square metres of usable space and offers Sartorius Stedim Cellca new possibilities to meet the requirements of its customers and to grow as a company in a promising market.
-More than 120 employees will be employed in Ulm.
+In 2021, Sartorius Stedim Cellca officially celebrated the opening of its new laboratory and office complex in the scientific hub of Ulm.
+More than 120 employees are currently working at the Cell Culture Technology Center.

 "The Cellca start-up was founded in 2005 to help biopharmaceutical corporations and biosimilar companies develop strong manufacturing processes for their active ingredients.
 In the biotech region between Ulm and Ravensburg, the company found its ideal setting to establish itself quickly.
 In 2015, Sartorius Stedim Biotech acquired the prosperous company and significantly expanded its business internationally.